GautamDeepak/EMM/EMM_Prac_02.md

 ```
 ![Figure 6.
 Print SRTM](Prac1/printrun.png)

-7. Browse through the information that was printed to the console window.
+7. Browse through the information that is printed to the console window.
 Open the “bands” section to show the one band named “elevation”.
-Note that all this same information is automatically available for all variables in the Imports section.
+Note that all this information is also available in the Imports section.

 ![Figure 7.
 SRTM in console](Prac1/browseprint.png)